Types of Boating Distress Signals

 Marine visual distress signals

-Distress flags N over C
+N-over-CDistress flags N over C

-A ball over or under a square flag
+ball-over-or-under-flagA ball over or under a square flag

-Hand flare
+Hand flare (Type C)

-Floating or hand-held orange smoke signal
+Floating or hand-held orange smoke signal (Type D)

 This type of boating distress signal produces dense orange smoke for around 3 minutes and is most effective during the day.

-Flames on the boat
+Flames on the vessel

 Dye markers